scottvieira/Documentation/source/install.md

 When finished changing the permissions, click on "Try Again" button to continue the installation.

 Step 7: Following this you should see the following, setup CORAL with your MySQL.
-Generally, this will be user root or an user that has the necessary privileges (i.e., select, insert, update and delete privileges only (no create table privileges are necessary).
-After adding any additions and changes click the "Continue Installing" button.
+Generally, this will be user root or an user that has the necessary privileges (i.e., select, insert, update, delete, and create table privileges).
+This user will not be remembered after the installation since part of the process is to create a new user for CORAL to use in day to day operation.
+However, if you don't want to give the installer user credentials with create database permissions, you can provide one with permission only for specific databases, but you will need to manually create a database for each module and use the Advance MySQL Database Setup form to provide the database names to the installer.
+After providing the necessary information click the "Continue Installing" button.

 ![Screenshot of MySQL Database Setup](img/install/installDatabaseSetup.png)